-Surface kingdom ● represent knights and peasants. ○ represent loot.
+Surface kingdom ● represent knights and peasants. () represent loot.

 At a randomly select point in the surface section of the page, draw a castle about 1 bead in size and give it a name.
-Place $2 \bullet$, $1 \circ 2 \circ$ on this castle.
+Place $2\oplus$, $1\bigcirc$ on this castle.

-Each surface construction (castle, farm, or city) acts as if it were a single wandering monster during encounters, i.e. if an underground breeder group encounters an occupied farm near an entrance to the dungeon, the ● in the farm fights as though it were a lone wandering monster.
+Each surface construction (castle, farm, or city) acts as if it were a single wandering monster during encounters, e.g. if an underground breeder group encounters an occupied farm near an entrance to the dungeon, the \bigcirc in the farm fights as though it were a lone wandering monster.